SergioGasquez/arduino-projects/README.md

 # Arduino Projects

-Some of the projects im doing to start with arduino.Schematics done with [Fritzing](http://fritzing.org/home/)
+Bunch of basic projects to start with arduino.Schematics done with [Fritzing](http://fritzing.org/home/)

 ## Resources: